alphagov-mirror/govuk-frontend/docs/contributing/testing.md

 - fix any CSS or JavaScript style errors
 - check your changes look right and behave correctly
 - test in supported browsers and assistive technology
-- run the automated tests, and update tests if the tests fail
+- run the automated tests, and update the tests if they fail
 - add new tests if you need to

 Let us know in your pull request or [contact us](https://design-system.service.gov.uk/#support) if either: